LiangliangNan/Easy3D/ReadMe.md

   rendering.
 Users do not need to touch the low-level OpenGL APIs.
 * File IO of a few standard 3D formats (e.g., PLY, OBJ, OFF, XYZ).
 * A viewer that can be used directly to visualized 3D scenes in various formats.
-* Step-by-step tutorials to get acquainted with data structures and rendering
-* for 3D modeling and data processing.
+* Step-by-step tutorials to get acquainted with the data structures and basic rendering for 3D modeling and data processing.

 ---